Pretty Porky and Pissed Off: History

 Pretty Porky and Pissed Off's membership grew to include Lisa Ayuso, Gillian Bell, Joanne Huffa, Abi Slone, Tracy Tidgwell and Zoe Whittall.
 Together they collaborated on political and creative projects using performance, writing, and visual art.
 Known for both their satirical and sincere works as well as for their use of queer spectacle, they employed dance, skits, writing, spoken word, collage, crafting, zine-making and self-publishing, community organizing, photography, film and video in their works.

+Pretty Porky and Pissed Off also engaged educational pursuits and gave workshops and lectures around Canada.
+In 2002 they were visiting lecturers at Laurentian University, in 2003 Abi Slone and Tracy Tidgwell presented a talk called "What's wrong with a little fat?" at Concordia University's series "University of the Streets Cafe: Feminist Controversies."
+From 2003 to 2004 PPPO was artist in residence with the Mayworks Festival Of Working People and toured performances and lectures in schools, colleges, and universities across Ontario as part of the Mayworks in the School Program.

 Fat politics and influences

 Pretty Porky and Pissed Off took up feminist fat politics to challenge mainstream ideas about fatness and health, fatness and beauty, fatness and social worth to affirm that the fat body, and in fact every body, is desirable.
 "Every body is a good body," was a PPPO catchphrase.
 PPPO celebrated the fat body with pride and politicized it too by refusing diets and denial.

-PPPO's radical approach to understanding the body was groundbreaking in Canada however they were inspired by many international fat activist including the Fat Underground, Judy Freespirit, Mama Cass, Elana Dykewomon, the FatGiRL Magazine collective, Max Airborne, Sondra Solovay, Charlotte Cooper, Kay Hyatt, Beth Ditto, Nomy Lamm, and Stacy Bias.
+PPPO's radical approach to understanding the body was groundbreaking in Canada however they were inspired by many international fat activist including the Fat Underground, Judy Freespirit, Cass Elliot, Elana Dykewomon, Judith Stein, the FatGiRL Magazine collective, Max Airborne, Sondra Solovay, Jill Andrew, Aisha Fairclough, Charlotte Cooper, Kay Hyatt, Nao Bustamante, Beth Ditto, Nomy Lamm, and Stacy Bias.

 Art and culture

 PPPO was dedicated to political aesthetics through art, craft and performance.
-They were also dedicated community builders who regularly organized clothing swaps, parties and gatherings in Toronto and beyond.
+They were also dedicated community builders who regularly organized clothing swaps, parties, and gatherings in Toronto.